< Back to Previous

 The tourist-center lady previously marked the key internet site on it, so we head for that.
 It gives us a first destination.

 We are mainly walking the grid with a sense of wonder—long narrow streets, buildings hanging over them, apartments in another dimension, shops beneath like landscapes from Jacek Yerka.
 The modern and the medieval mesh seamlessly.
 It is hard to lose the sense of an enclosed stage-set or theme park here inside the walls, as though this is a transhistorical Disneyland, but it is completely real and buzzing in the Now.
 There is a thriving small metropolis, and these people are not costumed puppets or actors; they are carrying out social lives and doing serious commerce, ignoring or brushing aside the myriad tourists like mosquitos.
-For instance, the fast bikers are workers and messengers.
-As locals, they embody the rules, and pedestrians like us elicit an almost immediate retort of a bicycle bell just by listing slightly to the left.
+For instance, the fast bikers are workers and messengers, as locals, embody the rules, and pedestrians like us elicit the almost immediate retort of a bicycle bell just by listing slightly to the left.

 We go from Via Elisa to Via Del Fosso along a deep, narrow slit of canal that stretches into the distance, the still water riding low and making a perfect mirror or treetops.
 Like a lesson in perspective, the canal goes to its vanishing point trailing a small bridge and buildings a block or two in the distance.
 Navigating by the map, we leave the canal after the equivalent of many ordinary blocks, but only one Luccan mega-block, at Via Della Zecca, which should veer right to the ink dot of the Internet Point.
 It does.
 But we are jinxed; it is closed.
 We even try to turn the knob, but it is locked; the inside is dark.
 We cannot read the Italian on the outside, and the phrasebook is no help.
 He is either gone till 15:30 or leaving at 15:30 (it is now past 16:00); the place is either closed for reparare (repair) or—more likely—he will reappear (repiare).
-We proceed around the corner, back to the tourist office, and ask for another wireless site, but they are not able to find us one.
-A woman calls both the Internet Point and a wireless place on the other side of town but gets no answer at either.
-Then she wonders why I don’t just plug my laptop into one of their outlets; everyone else does it, she says.

 I go with her to the wall, and we make the connection.
 The ISP for Giorgio’s office in Ravenna is still in the memory, so I don’t see how it will work.
 I go through all sorts of procedures for fifteen minutes with her help until she throws up her arms.
 I continue on my own, resigned to failure.
 “Ethernet” leads back to the Ravenna ISP.
 “Direct Modem” does nothing.
 “Airport” shows no available wireless.
 Finally I try a sequence off “Location” and see a previously unnoticed box for DSL.
 I click, and suddenly stacked up emails are being sucked out and new ones are tumbling in!

 After devouring our mail Lindy and I spend the next hour trying to find other lodgings for our next gambit, either in Siena or around Cinque Terra.
 We are mainly looking for an advertised organic farm for visitors that Lindy doesn’t quite remember the name of.
 Nothing elicits it on Yahoo or Alta Vista.
 Google.com keeps turning into Google.it, so we abandon it.
 Finally I am left on the computer while Lindy goes outside to use her cell, albeit at a dollar a minute, to try to reserve something in Siena.
-I send emails to the manager of the villa (refundville) and Elena and Esperide (both, thanks), then catch up on four days worth of American ballscores.
+I send emails to the manager of the villa (refundville) and Elena and Esperide (both, thanks), then catch up on four days’ worth of American ballscores.

 When Lindy returns with a seeming success in Siena, we pay for our hour and then head for a walk along the wall.